Treatment philosophy

 The good news in all of this is that we live in a remarkable time of increasing knowledge about how to treat all of these problems.
 Even if we haven't had the opportunity to "intercept" problems during growth and development, the techniques and treatments available today are so much more efficient and comfortable than ever before!

 So what happens if you choose not to treat crooked teeth or a bad bite?
-Well, for one thing we know that it only gets worse with time.
+Well, for one thing, we know that it only gets worse with time.
 The forces that caused the tooth position problems in the first place continue to exert forces on the teeth that make them get worse.
-The patient may not notice any bad effects from a bad bite early in life, but eventually he or she will start to have problems.
-Over time, the body will respond to the dental imbalance in a number of ways, depending on the individual’s weakest system.
+The patient may not notice any bad effects from a bad bite early in life, but eventually, he or she may start to have problems.
+Over time, the body will respond to the dental imbalance in several ways, depending on the individual’s weakest system.

-These long term effects may not cause problems or be symptomatic for decades.
-But often by the fourth or fifth decade, they are becoming major issues and patients with untreated malocclusions are needing significant (read: expensive and time-consuming) dental work.
-Considering that we are living longer and keeping our teeth longer due to advances in healthcare, it is that much more important to ensure that your dentition is healthy and stable and can last as long as the rest of your body's systems!
+These long-term effects may not cause problems or be symptomatic for decades.
+But often by the fourth or fifth decade, they are becoming major issues, and patients with untreated malocclusions need significant (read: expensive and time-consuming) dental work.
+Considering that we are living longer and keeping our teeth longer due to advances in healthcare, it is much more important to ensure that your dentition is healthy and stable and can last as long as the rest of your body's systems!

 -MBF